SOUSTA-Fund/SOUSTA-MVP/README.md

 The logic for connecting [Metamask](https://metamask.io) to the Rootstock network and maintaining global state is in `frontend/app/context/store.js`.

-The main logic for interacting with the contracts and maintaining dashboard state is in `frontend/app/dashboard/store.js`.
+The logic for interacting with the contracts and maintaining dashboard state is in `frontend/app/dashboard/store.js`.
+All dashboard components use functions and state from this file.

-There's also logic for minting tokens in `frontend/app/dashboard/mint/page.js`, and interacting with minted tokens in `frontend/app/dashboard/tokens/[address]/page.js`.

 ### Contracts